 - View Invoice button will open the invoice.
 If there is no invoice, there will be no button.

-- Not Billable – prior to the time entry being invoiced you have the option to mark this box to keep the time from being included on an invoice in the future.
+- Not Billable – before the time entry being invoiced you have the option to mark this box to keep the time from being included on an invoice in the future.

 - WO Ref (view only) – lets you know what work order the time came from